-General Education
+General Education 56-57

 Communications

 English 101 (or English 101E/L) 3 or 4

-English 102 3
+English 102

-Speech Communication 1013
+Speech Communication 101 3

-Foreign Language 12
+Foreign Language

 Social Science (No more than 6 hours may be taken in

 any one discipline) 9 hours

 a.
-Political Science 101 or 1033
+Political Science 101 or 103 3

 b.
 Anthropology, Economics, Geography,

-Political Science, or Sociology6
+Political Science, or Sociology 6

-Humanities 12 hours
+Humanities

 a.
-Literature (any language)3
+Literature (any language) 3

 b.
 History

 c.
-Art 101, Music 101, or Theatre 101
+Art 101, Music 101, or Theatre 101 3

 d.
 Art, History, Literature (any language), Music,

 Philosophy and Religious Studies, or Theatre

-Mathematics
+Mathematics 6

-Vatural Sciences
+Natural Sciences

 (Laboratories are required for all courses) 8 hours

 a.
-Biology
+Biology 4

 b.
 Chemistry, Physics, or Physical Science 4t

-Credit toward graduation may not be earned in both Physical Science
+Credit toward graduation may not be earned in both Phys ical Science

-.01 and any physics course.
+101 and any physics course.

-Pre-Professional Education
+Pre-Professional Education 7 hours

-Education 190 and Education 1914
+Education 190 and Education 191

 Education 190 and Education 191 are corequisites

-Education 305
+Education 305 3

-Professional Education 17 hours
+Professional Education

-Education 310
+Education 310 3

-Education 311
+Education 311 3

-Education 313
+Education 313 1

-Education 380
+Education 380 2

-Education 393 and three hours taken simultaneously with
+Education 393 and three hours taken simultaneously wit h

 Education 434

-Education 411
+Education 411 3

-Student Teaching Block 15 hours
+Student Teaching Block .
+15 hours

-Education 487
+Education 487 2

 Education 489

-Education 490
+Education 490 12

-Education 487, 489, and 490 to be taken simultaneously
+Education 487, 489, and 490 to be taken simultaneousl

-Supporting Course
+Supporting Course 3 hours

 Health 301

 (See specific courses below)

 English Course Requirements: 34 hours above 299

-English 306 Development of Modern English
+English 306 Development of Modern English 3

-English 308N Survey of British Literature
+English 308N Survey of British Literature 3

-English 309 Survey of American Literature
+English 309 Survey of American Literature 3

 English 310 Modern English Grammar

-English 316 Literature for Young Adults
+English 316 Literature for Young Adults 3

 English 340 Theories of Writing

 English 361 Shakespeare

-English 496 English Capstone Experience
+English 496 English Capstone Experience 1

-One course from BLOCK 1 WO of BLOCK 1 HREE
+One course from BLOCK TWO or BLOCK THREE

+One course from BLOCK FOUR 3

-One course from BLOCK SIX
+One course from BLOCK SIX 3

-Elective: One course from BLOCK SIX
+Elective: One course from BLOCK EIGHT or one addition

-course from BLOCKS ONE, TWO, THREE, FOUR, SIX, or
+course from BLOCKS ONE, TWO, THREE, FOUR, SI

 SEVEN

 At least one course (in addition to English 496) must be at the

-400 level.

-100 10 (01)